International Cherry Blossom Festival: International Reach

 The festival has had visitors from all over the world.
-Officials and delegates from countries including Taiwan, Russia, and Uganda have visited the festival and participated in parades in celebration of the theme "love, beauty, and international friendship".
+Officials and delegates from European countries such as Ireland and other countries including Taiwan, Russia, and Uganda have visited the festival and participated in parades in celebration of the theme "love, beauty, and international friendship".
 Jean-Patrick Courtois, mayor of Mâcon, France, visited the festival in 2013 to celebrate the 40th anniversary of the two sister city's relationship.

 Japan has a long history with the Macon Cherry Blossom Festival.
 At the first annual festival, representatives from Kurobe, Macon's sister city, visited the festival.
 After that year, Kurobe has sent gifts to the festival varying from lanterns to flowers every year since.